Trump tweets send stinging message to countless Americans

-PHILADELPHIA (AP) — When President Donald Trump tweeted that four congresswomen should “go back to where they came from,” Erika Almiron was reminded of the first time she heard the same comments.
+PHILADELPHIA (AP) — When President Donald Trump tweeted that four congresswomen should “go back” where they came from, Erika Almiron was reminded of the first time she heard the same comments.
 She was a new fourth-grader at a predominantly white Italian-Catholic school.

 Since then, the daughter of immigrants from Paraguay has heard the remark dozens of times.
-“I was like, ‘I was born in South Philly, so what do you want me to do?’ said Almiron, now 42 and an immigrant-rights worker in Philadelphia.
+“I was like, ‘I was born in South Philly, so what do you want me to do?'” said Almiron, now 42 and an immigrant-rights worker in Philadelphia.

-For countless Americans, Trump’s words sent a stinging message that they are not fully welcome in their own country.
+For countless Americans, Trump’s words on Sunday sent a stinging message that they are not fully welcome in their own country.
 His comments echoed painful remarks they have heard throughout their lives.
 But this time, they came not from a stranger or even a political candidate, but straight from the occupant of the Oval Office.

 Trump “feels so emboldened to believe that he has the right to be here and other people don’t, and he gets to determine what that looks like,” Almiron said.